tianzhich/learn-from-scratch/README.md

 ## What?

-*Learn from scratch* means [reinventing some wheels](https://en.wikipedia.org/wiki/Reinventing_the_wheel) or rebuilding some minimal functions using pure javascript.
+*Learn from scratch* means [reinventing some wheels](https://en.wikipedia.org/wiki/Reinventing_the_wheel) or rebuilding some minimal functions using pure javascript or css.
 For example, a scrollToTop, lazy load and pullToRefresh, etc. I want to implement them without the help from some libraries or frameworks.

 ## Why?